sofineo/FSWD-capstone-project/README.md

 ## Features:

 ### User Authentication
-Register/login to save fitness data.\
+Register/login to save fitness data.
-Optional guest mode for quick tracking.

 ### Program Exercises to follow
 Suggested exercises to follow or to plan your own exercise and track repetition and weight lifting.